marcjwilliams1/dnds-clonesize/README.md

 # Snakemake workflow: dnds-clonesize

-This is a snakemake workflow to reproduce figures from "Measuring the distribution of fitness effects in somatic evolution by combining clonal dynamics with dN/dS ratios"
+This is a snakemake workflow to reproduce figures from [Measuring the distribution of fitness effects in somatic evolution by combining clonal dynamics with dN/dS ratios](https://elifesciences.org/articles/48714).

 ## Authors